minyansh7/aoraforge-methodology/README.md

-# AORA Methodology
+# AORAGORGE Methodology

 Open methodology for measuring AI search citation visibility — across **ChatGPT, Perplexity, Google AI Overviews, and Brave Search**.

-This repo is the public record of how [AORA](https://minyansh7.github.io/geo-sydney/) measures whether a brand is cited in AI search responses, what statistical rigor we apply, and how a customer (or a third-party reviewer) can replicate every claim we make.
+This repo is the public record of how [AORAFORGE]) measures whether a brand is cited in AI search responses, what statistical rigor we apply, and how a customer (or a third-party reviewer) can replicate every claim we make.

 If you've read AORA's site and wondered *"is this just marketing or is the methodology real?"* — this repo is the answer.
 Everything we do statistically is here.